samdanTetteh/Dog-Friendly/README.md

 # Dog Friendly

 This application make use of the Dogs Api hosted [here](https://dog.ceo/dog-api/).
-Currently has two screen, the first screen displays a clickable vertical list of all dog breeds and their corresponding sub breeds.
+Currently has two screens, the first screen displays a clickable vertical list of all dog breeds and their corresponding sub breeds.
 The second screen shows a grid list of all images pertaining to the selected breed.